-This Volume documents some of the most significant teachings Jesus gave to His disciples.
-So why do I call them “secret” teachings?
-Because most of them are never heard inside a church building.
+This volume shares some of the most significant teachings Jesus gave to His disciples.
+But why are they titled “secret” teachings?
+Because they are almost never heard inside church buildings.

-(Note: All Scripture from the NASB Version of the Bible, unless otherwise indicated).
+(Note: All Scriptures are from the NASB Version of the Bible, unless otherwise indicated).

 The Earthly Rewards for Christians

 Jesus answered and said to him, “If anyone loves Me, he will keep My word; and My Father will love him, and We will come to him and make Our abode with him (John 14:23).